tristancgardner/macos-dictate/README.md

 set modelSize to item 1 of chosenModel

--- Path to your virtual environment activation script set venvPath to "/Users/yourusername/path/to/your/venv/bin/activate"
+-- Direct path to the Python interpreter in your virtual environment set pythonPath to "/Users/tristangardner/.pyenv/versions/3.12.7/envs/venv/bin/python"

 -- Path to your Python script
-set scriptPath to "/Users/yourusername/path/to/your/macos-dictate/dictate.py"
+set scriptPath to "/Users/tristangardner/Documents/Programming/01_Apps/macos-dictate/dictate.py"

--- Build the command to run
-set shellCommand to "source " & venvPath & " && python " & scriptPath & " --model " & modelSize
+-- Build the command to use zsh to ensure proper environment loading set shellCommand to "zsh -l -c " & quoted form of (pythonPath & " " & scriptPath & " --model " & modelSize)

--- Run the command in Terminal tell application "Terminal"
+-- Run the Python script in the background without opening Terminal do shell script shellCommand & " >/dev/null 2>&1 &"
-	activate
-	do script shellCommand
-end tell
 ```

 #### c.
 Save the Script as an Application

 -   Go to **File** > **Export**.
 -   Set **File Format** to **Application**.
--   Name it `Start Dictation`.
+-   Name it `Dictate`.
--   Choose **Desktop** as the location.
+-   Choose **Applications** as the location.
 -   Click **Save**.

 **Instructions:**

--   When you double click the app executable on your desktop, terminal will open, and dictation is ready to use after you see the falling line post:
-    > _"...ting `weights_only=True` for any use case where you don't have full control of the loaded file.
-Please open an issue on GitHub for any issues related to this experimental feature._ > _checkpoint = torch.load(fp, map_location=device)"_
--   Ignore any warnings about torch or malicious content via pickle hacks (for now).

 ## Running the Tool at Startup